shoui520/shoui520.github.io/docs/resources.md

 - [Akebi](https://play.google.com/store/apps/details?id=com.craxic.akebifree) - Bilingual dictionary for Android based on the JMdict project, has cool features such as auto-correction and AnkiDroid integration.
 - [Takoboto](https://play.google.com/store/apps/details?id=jp.takoboto) - Bilingual dictionary for Android based on the JMdict project.
 - [EBPocket Basic](https://play.google.com/store/apps/details?id=info.ebstudio.ebpocketfree) - this is an EPWING, Stardict and MDX dictionary reader, useful for monolingual dictionaries.
 - [EBPocket Professional APK](https://cdn.discordapp.com/attachments/813105334763126814/843591036831793172/info.ebstudio.ebpocket.apk) - APK of the full vesion of EBPocket.
+- **[※ Microsoft Edge Canary](https://play.google.com/store/apps/details?id=com.microsoft.emmx.canary&hl=en)** - Fastest browser on Android with full Edge extension support.
+Enable extensions in developer options.
+This is the best browser to use for Yomitan on Android.
-- **[※ jidoujisho](https://github.com/lrorpilla/jidoujisho) - A mobile video player, reader assistant and card creation toolkit tailored for mobile language learners.**
+- **[※ jidoujisho](https://github.com/lrorpilla/jidoujisho)** - A mobile video player, reader assistant and card creation toolkit tailored for mobile language learners.
 - **[※ Typhon Reader](https://play.google.com/store/apps/details?id=net.zorgblub.typhon&hl=ja)** - An EPUB reader for Android that lets you look up a word with one tap.
 Also supports EPWING monolingual dictionaries.
 Does not work correctly on newer phones.
 - [Typhon改](https://github.com/dajimenezja/typhon/releases) - Fork of Typhon Reader made to work with newer devices.
 - [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=ja&gl=US) - Chromium based browser with extension support.
 You can use Yomichan on this.